autoSteve/acMqtt/README.md

 - *MQTT send receive*: resident, zero sleep
 - *MQTT*: event-based, execute during ramping, trigger on keyword 'MQTT'
 - *AC*: event-based, execute during ramping, trigger on keyword 'AC'
+- *AT*: event-based, execute during ramping, trigger on keyword 'AT'
 - *HUE send receive*: resident, zero sleep
 - *HUE*: event-based, execute during ramping, trigger on keyword 'HUE'
 - *HUE final*: event-based, DO NOT execute during ramping, trigger on keyword 'HUE'
 - *Heartbeat*: resident, zero sleep (optional ... monitors for failure of 'MQTT send receive' and 'HUE send receive' and re-starts them on failure)

-If you don't care for integrating Philips Hue, then don't deploy those scripts.
+If you don't care for integrating Philips Hue or Airtopia, then don't deploy those scripts.
 For AC/environmental devices the LUA AC/ENV code can stay there and will just be unused.

 **Note**: A change to the discovery behaviour has been made to accommodate a non-breaking change in HA 2023.8, which will become breaking in 2024.2.
 CBus devices are now created *per suggested area*, with multiple entities per device.
 This is a departure from the old behaviour where a device was created per entity, and allows entity naming to confirm to the less flexible new HA standard.
 Existing devices will not be cleaned up, but entities will be moved to the newly created devices.
 Entity IDs are unchanged.